 One of that state’s largest ongoing farmer’s market in Michigan.
 Every Saturday farmers, local artists and craftsman offer a unique blend of local flare for each weekend.
 Be ready to walk as parking is at a premium in this small town.
 Enjoy a early Bloody Mary at the” Bank”and proceed to get your weekend stock of fresh corn, vegetables, local fruit and an amazing assortment of local craftsmen offering clothing, rugs, collectibles to to furniture.
 The market is open each Saturday though mid-October.

-The Thumb Octagon Barn is an historic and unique barn located outside Gagetown, Michigan.
+A must do when Sightseeing Michigan’s Thumb is the Thumb Octagonal Barn.
+The structure is an historic and unique barn located outside Gagetown, Michigan.
 It was built in 1924 by local businessman James Purdy.
 The Michigan Department of Natural Resources bought the property from the bank in 1991 to be incorporated into the adjacent Gagetown State Game Area.
 The farm buildings including the octagon barn had fallen into disrepair and was in danger of demolition.
 Local citizens banded together and organized the first Octagon Barn Festival in 1994 to raise funds to repair the barn.
 The Friends of the Thumb Octagon Barn was formed that year.

 After the barn, historic farmhouse, garage and electric power plant were restored, other buildings were moved or built on the old Purdy farm.
 Moved to the site were a one-room schoolhouse and grain elevator.
 New construction included a schoolhouse museum, a large multipurpose building, a covered bridge and a sawmill.
 A blacksmith shop is planned.